universalimages/rmd/README.md

 </table>

 ### Rules
-- PivotPoint has to be within SafeArea and CropArea (if defined).
+- `PivotPoint` has to be within `SafeArea` and `CropArea` (if defined).
-- SafeArea has to be within CropArea and all RecommendedFrames.
+- `SafeArea` has to be within `CropArea` and all `RecommendedFrames`.

 The default behavior for cropping should be the following:<br>
-- If the container element is larger or equal to the CropArea (or the width of the image), then the image must not be cropped.
+- If the container element is larger or equal to the `CropArea` (or the width of the image), then the image must not be cropped.
-- If the container element is smaller or equal to the `MaxWidth` value of the SafeArea, then the image must be cropped to the safe area only.
+- If the container element is smaller or equal to the `MaxWidth` value of the `SafeArea`, then the image must be cropped to the safe area only.
+- If the `SafeArea` is not defined, then only one axis will be cropped (past the crop defined by the `CropArea`).
 - If the container size is in between the two, then the behavior depends on the `Interpolation` field.
-If it is set to `linear` and the `MaxWidth` is set on the `SafeArea` tag, then the target width can be calculated with the formula:
+If it is set to `linear` and the `MaxWidth` is set on the `SafeArea` tag, then the target width must be in between the `SafeArea` and the `CropArea`.

-    CropArea:MaxWidth + ((Image width - CropArea:w) / (Image width - CropArea:MaxWidth)) * Element Width.

  If the `Interpolation` is set to `step`, then the closest matching recommended crop should be chosen.
+If it is not defined, then `step` should be assumed.

 All values have to be normalized to dp for the calculations.